-A few days ago I was asked if I knew of a way to bulk upload and install multiple SharePoint solutions in a simple and quick way that wouldn’t require much user interaction/scripting or experience.
+A few days ago I was asked for a way to bulk upload and install multiple SharePoint solutions.
+In a simple and quick way that wouldn’t require much user interaction/scripting or experience.

 With this in mind, I have created a simple PowerShell script using PnP PowerShell that reads information from a CSV.
 The script starts by uploading and deploying all the apps to the SharePoint app catalog.
-Once this step is completed, it then connects to the target site and installs the apps.
+Once this step is completed, it then connects to the target site to install the solutions.

-The script is very basic and only accounts for this simple scenario, which was my requirement, but can be easily extended even if you don’t know much of PowerShell.
+The script is very basic and only accounts for this simple scenario, which was my requirement.
+But it can be easily extended even if you don’t know much of PowerShell.

 The code is available on the following GitHub repository: Deploy Addins

 To use this tool you only need to create your CSV file with the list of app names and titles, copy your app files to the packages folder and run the PowerShell script provided.
 The repository contains a sample CSV file that is using a solution package from the SharePoint Starter Kit as an example (please don’t use this file as it’s not up to date!)

 - appsFile – the name of the CSV file (example: apps.csv)

 - siteUrl – the absolute url of the target site where the apps will be installed (example: https://myTenant.sharepoint.com)

 - appCatalogUrl – the absolute url of the tenant app catalog where the apps will be uploaded (example: https://myTenant.sharepoint.com/sites/apps)